-The variation of this Lagrangian with respect to $\varphi$ gives exactly the KGE (\ref{KG6}) we were looking for.
-This shows that the conformal invariance of Maxwell's equations has to do with the special way the vector potential couples to spacetime geometry.
+The variation of this Lagrangian with respect to $\varphi$ gives exactly the KGE (\ref{KG6}).
+This confirms that the Weyl invariance of Maxwell's equations has to do with the special way the vector potential couples to spacetime geometry.
 This is the main result of this section as it shows that attaching a scalar field to the spacetime tetrads gives rise to a conformally invariant Lagrangian for that scalar field as well.

-Note that a few more possible options for achieving such a final Lagrangian by starting from Eq.\,(\ref{GeneralizedPhiLagrangian}) exist, and which would have been very attractive if they did not lead to unwanted extra constraints as already mentioned above.
-The first option would have been to set $e^a_\mu=\partial_\mu\chi^a$ for some Lorentz-valued vector field $\chi^a$.
+Note that a few more possible options for achieving such a final Lagrangian by starting from Eq.\,(\ref{GeneralizedPhiLagrangian}) exist.
+The first option would be to set $e^a_\mu=\partial_\mu\chi^a$ for some Lorentz-valued vector field $\chi^a$.
 Such a tetrad allows indeed to eliminate the unwanted terms inside the square brackets in Eq.\,(\ref{GeneralizedPhiLagrangian}).
-Unfortunately, it is easy to check that such a choice for the tetrad fields leads to a flat spacetime when substituting into the expression of the Riemann tensor in terms of tetrads \cite{Tetrads}.
-The second possibility is to impose on the tetrads of spacetime a constraint of the form $\nabla_\mu e_\nu^a+\nabla_\nu e_\mu^a=\frac{1}{2}g_{\mu\nu}\nabla^\rho e^a_\rho$.
-Unfortunately, such a constraint cannot represent a mere gauge fixing of the diffeomorphism freedom for the spacetime because it involves in total $10$ constraints on the tetrads.
+Unfortunately, such a choice leads to a flat spacetime when evaluating the Riemann tensor in terms of tetrads \cite{Tetrads}.
+The second possibility is to impose on the tetrads a constraint of the form $\nabla_\mu e_\nu^a+\nabla_\nu e_\mu^a=\frac{1}{2}g_{\mu\nu}\nabla^\rho e^a_\rho$.
+Unfortunately, such a constraint cannot represent a mere gauge fixing of the diffeomorphism freedom because it involves a total of $10$ constraints on the tetrads.

 The third option is to use a constant-norm vector field $\xi_\mu$ without even invoking the tetrads of spacetime, so that $A_\mu=\varphi\xi_\mu$.
-However, this would work provided that either the vector field $\xi^\mu$ satisfies the first Maxwell's equations in vacuum, or that it is a conformal Killing vector field that satisfies the conformal Killing equation $\nabla_\mu\xi_\nu+\nabla_\nu\xi_\mu=\frac{1}{2}g_{\mu\nu}\nabla_\rho\xi^\rho$.
+However, this would work provided that either the vector field $\xi^\mu$ satisfies the first Maxwell's equation in vacuum, or that it is a conformal Killing vector field that satisfies $\nabla_\mu\xi_\nu+\nabla_\nu\xi_\mu=\frac{1}{2}g_{\mu\nu}\nabla_\rho\xi^\rho$.
 Unfortunately, both choices also require to have $\xi^\mu\xi^\mu R_{\mu\nu}=\alpha R$, for some constant $\alpha$.
-It is clear that the latter condition cannot be satisfied for all configurations of matter in the spacetime.
-This would then restrict the validity of the non-minimally coupled KGE that would be derived from such a vector construction would be restricted to specific spacetimes only.
+As the latter condition cannot be satisfied for arbitrary spacetimes, the validity of the non-minimally coupled KGE that would be derived from such a vector construction would be restricted to specific spacetimes only.